How the US government shutdown affects Uber ridership patterns in Washington DC

 In this post I look at how the US government shutdown has affected the ridership patterns in Washington, DC.

-The first thing I wanted to do was look at a “normal” week’s worth of data for Washington, DC.
-Here’s a plot of all of the trips going between the different DC neighborhoods:
+First, here’s a “normal” week’s worth of data for Washington, DC plotted with the trips going between the different DC neighborhoods:

 Briefly, neighborhoods are outlined in grey with the size of the circle in neighborhood center representing the proportion of rides going into that neighborhood.
 Circles with the same color are part of a related subnetwork.
 The weight of each line reflects the proportion of rides going between the connected neighborhoods.
 (For detailed methods, look at our post here.)